|

 “forced to trust the reports of others.”

-How can a writer, a maker of mere "reports," engage readers' senses?
-One obvious answer appears
+impressed with lies any more, how can a writer, a maker of mere "reports," engage readers' senses?
+One answer appears

 in Hooke’s